 This is just one example of several supplements that can have adverse reactions with the drug your doctor prescribes.
 Playing around with your supplement and prescription drugs can seem relatively harmless, but it can have serious consequences.

-Additionally, most supplements can be put on the shelves or ordered online until there is adequate proof they can cause damage.
-As long as they are deemed “reasonably safe” (whatever that means) when a supplement company first begins manufacturing them, they are legally allowed to sell them until there are many instances of harm.
+Additionally, most supplements can be put on the shelves or ordered online until enough problems arise to create adequate proof they may cause damage.
+As long as they are deemed “reasonably safe” (whatever that means) when a supplement company first begins manufacturing them, they can legally sell them until several instances of harm arise.
 If that doesn’t make you squirm a little, I’m not sure what will.

-3. They are Expensive AF, and Poor Substitutes at Best
+3. Supplements Can Be Sketchy Because They are Expensive AF, and Poor Substitutes at Best

 The last of my three top arguments against supplements is that you can, and should, get all the stuff you need (and more) from the foods you eat, especially if you allow yourself to eat enough.
-I see people taking a handful of supplements everyday, and it makes me wonder what they believe they are getting from them.
-Many people truly believe that supplements contain more benefits than regular foods for some reason, but my goal here is to convince you otherwise.
+I see people taking a handful of supplements everyday, and it makes me wonder what they believe they actually get from them.
+Many people truly believe that supplements contain more benefits than regular foods for some reason, but I seek to help you see otherwise.

 One of my favorite examples is lycopene, a well-known carotenoid that is associated with heart health and cancer prevention.
 Sure, you can get it from a supplement that costs $25 for a 30 day supply.
 Or you could just eat the foods it naturally comes in, like tomatoes, red bell peppers, watermelon, and more.
 Why pay for a pill and food, when you can just get the whole package… in your food?

 Another example of common supplements are flavonoids and/or antioxidants.
 These are considered non-essential nutrients that are associated with a stronger immune system and reduced cancer and heart disease risk.
-We aren’t entirely sure of their mechanisms yet, so we don’t exactly know how they work in the body.
+We do not quite understand their mechanisms yet, so we don’t exactly know how they work in the body.
 Regardless, smart business people bottle these compounds up and sell them for high profits to people who just want to stay healthy.

 What many of us may not realize is that these compounds are highly prevalent in foods, like fruits and vegetables, that also contain tons of vitamins and minerals.
-For example, strawberries contain many different antioxidants and flavonoids, and they are also high in vitamin C, manganese, potassium, and fiber.
+For example, strawberries contain many different antioxidants and flavonoids, and they also possess high levels of vitamin C, manganese, potassium, and fiber.
 If you wanted to get all of those things from supplements, you’d have to take several different pills, and that would really add up in the checkout lane.

 In addition, most vitamins, minerals, and other compounds are helpful to the body when they work together, not separately.
 The way vitamins, minerals, antioxidants, flavonoids, and every other compound in food interacts within your body is extremely complicated, and it’s not something researchers have sorted out.
 Popping a pill that contains one or a few of these nutrients probably won’t interact in your body the same way, and it might just lead to an expensive poop or pee in the end.

 Some might argue that they don’t eat a balanced diet, so they take vitamins to “fill in the gaps.”
-Supplement companies have pounced on this idea, and taking a multivitamin can actually make some people feel that they don’t have to eat as well as they normally would because they are “covered.”
-If you allow yourself to eat enough, and you nourish your body in the way that it asks, chances are good you don’t need a supplement.
+Supplement companies have pounced on this idea, and taking a multivitamin can actually make some people feel that they don’t have to eat as well because the supplement has them “covered”.
+If you allow yourself to eat enough, and you nourish your body in the way that it asks, you likely don’t need a supplement.
 Unless your doctor determines that you do, of course.

 Supplements, like most other aspects of diet culture, seek to target us at our most vulnerable.
-No wonder there are testosterone-boosting supplements for men going through a mid-life crisis, or “metabolism-revving” pills for women who think they are unattractive as is.
+No wonder salespeople push testosterone-boosting supplements on men going through a mid-life crisis, or “metabolism-revving” pills for women who see themselves as unattractive.

 To be clear, there are absolutely times and places for supplements.
 Older adults tend to struggle with vitamin B12 absorption because their bodies produce less intrinsic factor- a protein that helps facilitate B12 absorption in the small intestines.
 Not absorbing enough B12 can have negative consequences, so supplementation can be key in ensuring that older adults get enough of the stuff.